flatsurf/sage-flatsurf/doc/examples/graphics_configuration.md

 gs = s.graphical_surface()
 ```

 The graphical surface controls where polygons are drawn.
-You can glue a polygon across an edge using `gs.make_adjacent(label,edge)`.
+You can glue a polygon across an edge using `gs.make_adjacent(label, edge)`.
 A difficulty is that you need to know which edge is which.
 You can enable `zero_flags` to see the zero vertex of each polygon.

 ```{code-cell} ipython3
 gs.will_plot_zero_flags = True